-support and facilitation of Seniors and Disability Advisory Group bi-monthly meetings on the third Thursday of the month support and resource disability services and groups including forum partnerships, information and referrals, printing and distribution of Aged and Disability Services Pack and member of Macarthur Disability Network Steering Committee

-- · deliver Open Access Forums - · provide information in alternative formats on request.
+- support and resourcing of disability services and groups including forum partnerships, information and referrals, and membership of Macarthur Disability Network Steering Committee - Provision of information in alternative formats on request.

-8. What we will do over the next 4 years
+8. What we will do over the next four years

-This Plan recognises the importance of working collaboratively with our community and empowering members of our community to support each other.
-We acknowledge that all people share fundamental human rights and have common aspirations we put people at the centre of our planning and service delivery.
+This plan recognises the importance of working collaboratively with our community and empowering members of our community to support each other.
+We acknowledge that all people share fundamental human rights and have common aspirations.
+We put people at the centre of our planning and service delivery.

-We are focussed around the following key areas and outcomes:
+We are focused on the following key areas and outcomes:

-Key Areas: Outcomes Developing positive community attitudes and behaviours Our City is welcoming and inclusive 2.
+Key areas Outcomes 1.
+Developing positive community attitudes and behaviours Our city is welcoming and inclusive 2.
 Creating liveable communities An accessible community 3.
-Supporting access to meaningful employment Everyone can work and learn in our City 4.
-Improving access to services through better system An informed community
+Supporting access to meaningful employment Everyone can work and learn in our city Improving access to services through better systems and processes An informed community